 The Sony rabbit ears snap into a slot at the back of a TV set.
 Disassemble the antenna, unbolt the plastic snap, and mount the antenna on a base you can place on a flat surface.
 Tilting the rods without changing the angle between them may yield a deeper null.
 You can build a tilt mechanism into the base or you can simply join the rods with a string of the proper length.
 This will let you tilt the rods with the swivels and then easily restore the correct angle.
 A stiff insulated rod is even more convenient than string.

-This is the azimuth response for circular polarization.
+This is the azimuth response in free space for circular polarization.
 The antenna rods are in the 90°–270° plane.
 Maximum response occurs at an oblique angle to the rods with bidirectional lobes.
 You can use the sharp, deep nulls to reject interference.
 The gain reference is a linearly polarized halfwave dipole.

 When a circularly polarized signal reflects from a surface, the circularity sense reverses.
 Thus right-circular signals yield left-circular reflections.
 If you orient a circularly polarized antenna so that reflections arrive at opposite-circularity nulls, you can reduce multipath distortion on FM signals.
 Unlike the simple pattern nulls characteristic of linearly polarized antennas, opposite-circularity nulls of circularly polarized antennas occur within the desired-circularity main lobe.
 Thus you can maximize the desired signal while rejecting multipath reflections from the same general direction.
 The bidirectional nulls of rabbit ears let you simultaneously reject reflections from the front and rear.